 - Supplier’s name and address and VAT registration number

 - Name and address of individual the goods are supplied to

 - Quantity of goods

 - The amount charged as VAT, including the total amount paid by the customer

 - Rate of discount, if any given to customers

-Business owner using some of the items they have already claimed input VAT on for private use.
+Errors in vat return due to business owners using some of the items they have already claimed input VAT on for private use.

 This is because HMRC is paying VAT on the items used privately by the business owner so they (the business owners) are supposed to treat them as self-supplied goods and, therefore, charge themselves VAT on them.
 This is known as deemed supply.

 Deemed supply also occurs when the business owner uses the items they have already claimed VAT on as gifts to friends and family.
 The only time they do not have to charge themselves VAT on such items is when the gift items meet conditions like:

 – The gift is made for the furtherance of business, although it is quite difficult to prove that gifts to friends and family are for the purpose of business.